The Best Day Trips from Lecce: Discover the South of Puglia

-I loved Lecce as a base to discover the South of Puglia.
+I loved Lecce as a base (we stayed at a great place!) to discover the South of Puglia as part of our 10-day road trip.
 Lecce as a city is amazing and you can easily spend a couple of evenings discovering all the great bars and restaurants in Lecce (read about them here!).
 In the south of Puglia, you’ll find the best beaches of Puglia as well as one of the cutest beach towns, Gallipoli.
 Unfortunately, the day we were planning on visiting the beaches, the weather turned and it rained like crazy.
 Hence, I wasn’t able to visit all the beaches on this list and unfortunately also missed out on the supposedly prettiest one: Punta Prosciutto.

 First of all, don’t miss out on discovering Lecce itself.
 There are plenty of beautiful cathedrals, churches and alleys to discover.
 Read all about Lecce here!

-I would advise to combine several sights in one day.
+I would advise combining several sights in one day.
 Unfortunately, our schedule didn’t allow for this 3rd day and the weather wasn’t on our side, but I would still like to share all my prior research with you in a clear overview.

 On day 1 we combined Corigliano D’Otranto and Gallipolli.

-I would advise to take a day 3 to visit Spiaggia di Porto Selvaggio (a national park including beaches) and Punto Prosciutto, one of the most beautiful beaches of Italy.
+I would advise you to take day 3 to visit Spiaggia di Porto Selvaggio (a national park including beaches) and Punto Prosciutto, one of the most beautiful beaches in Italy.

-Corigliano is a small village south of Lecce, and can be perfectly visited on the way to the more famous Gallipoli.
-We parked our car (free along the road) and walked about 5 minutes through some cute streets (see picture 1), before we arrived the main square and the famous Castle of Monti.
+Corigliano is a small village south of Lecce and can be perfectly visited on the way to the more famous Gallipoli.
+We parked our car (free along the road) and walked about 5 minutes through some cute streets (see picture 1) before we arrived at the main square and the famous Castle of Monti.
 What I liked about the spot, is that you get a more authentic view of Puglia when visiting such a small village.

-Gallipolli is probably the most famous location from this list.
-When planning the full Puglia Itinerary, we were actually doubting if this would be a place we should spend the night as well.
+Gallipoli is probably the most famous location on this list.
+When planning the full Puglia Itinerary, we were doubting if this would be a place we should spend the night as well.
 In the end, we were happy we didn’t, but also very happy we visited and had a stroll around for a day!
-Actually, Gallipolli is too cute to only spend a couple of photos on, hence I created this full photographic Gallipolli overview.
+Gallipolli is too cute to only spend a couple of photos on, hence I created this full photographic Gallipolli overview.
 Click here if you would like to see a broader impression of the city!
-We parked at the parking near the port of Gallipolli.
-Online we got the information this was for free, but in the end we did pay a small amount.
+We parked at the parking near the port of Gallipoli.
+Online we got the information this was for free, but in the end, we did pay a small amount.

 This was amazing!!
 I ran into this place on Instagram – surprise, surprise – and we just had to go.
-When we were there, everyone was just watching the caves and it was pretty quiet, as I realized from some online pictures that it can become really packed in summer.
-The good things was, that this allowed us to enter the water by ourselves!
-I was a bit scared it was going to be really cold, but the sea temperature was super comfortable (October).
-Definitely a place to visit as a day trip from Lecce and a great way to discover the South of Puglia.
+When we were there, everyone was just watching the caves and it was pretty quiet, as I realized from some online pictures that it can become packed in summer.
+The good thing was, that this allowed us to enter the water by ourselves!
+I was a bit scared it was going to be cold, but the sea temperature was super comfortable (October).
+A place to visit as a day trip from Lecce and a great way to discover the South of Puglia.

-Unfortunately, we didn’t have the change to visit Torre Sant’Andrea.
+Unfortunately, we didn’t have the chance to visit Torre Sant’Andrea.
 Looking at the pictures, it does look like the Algarve in Portugal!
-Definitely worth to put on your list.
+Worth putting on your list.

 Driving south in Puglia even further, you’ll end up at Piscina Naturale Di Marina Serra, a natural swimming pool, which in certain way can be compared with Grotta della Poessia.
 If you don’t have time to visit both, I would go with the Grotta della Poessia.